 Why a roller?
 As you will see below in my short video, we get 100% of the needed paint from the bucket to the workpiece with the roller and then just tip it out with a quality brush.
 This also explains the

 At the very least you will need: sandpaper, drop cloths, a good light, and more.
-A fan, spackle, and of course knee pads: I would never work, even doing house cleaning, without them.
+A fan helps, and keep your spackle handy.
+Of course knee pads: I would never paint trim or even doing house cleaning, without them.
 It’s all on that page.

 If you buy the ‘dollar-store-type’ roller cover and brush, you’ll wish you didn’t: the roller covers will shed lint and the brushes loose bristles.
 Ours never do.

 2. The method: This is at least 3x faster than you go now

 - Before you paint, prep is key: jump to the prep info below for painting wood trim or painting trim in any condition.

 - Masking?
-We only use masking tape in tight corners because Purdy brushes can be controlled so well, but you should still feel free to mask.
-The has special glue: when the tape is removed, this glue will not pull off even fresh paint.
+We pros only use masking tape in tight corners because Purdy brushes can be controlled so well, but you should still feel free to mask.
+The green painter’s tape has special glue: when the tape is removed, this glue will not pull off even fresh paint.
 The old type of tan masking tape can pull off even old cured paint.

-- With the rolled, wet paint on the trim just use the tip of the brush to smooth out the rolled paint.
+- With the rolled, still wet paint on the trim, just use the tip of the brush to smooth out the rolled paint.
 This removes the ‘nap marks’ and with the paint on the brush, without dipping, do what you cannot touch with the roller.

 - With Benjamin Moore’s Advance paint, you can just roll.
 No brush needed except where the roller cannot reach.

 - That’s it.
 Easy cleanup info is just below.